Behavioral Finance: Bounded Rationality, "Irrational" Beliefs and "Non-Standard" Preferences

 "Companies operating in less popular countries (among Americans) trade at a substantial discount in the US.
 Country popularity also affects foreign direct investment and cross-border mergers."

-I provide evidence that a country’s popularity among Americans (as measured by Gallup Polls) affects US investors’ demand for US securities and causes security prices to deviate from their fundamental values.
-Country popularity also positively associates with the intensity of US cross-border M&A activity, suggesting that country popularity enters the investment-decision-making process of not only investors but also firms.
+I provide evidence that a country’s popularity among Americans (as measured by Gallup Polls) affects US investors’ demand for securities tied to that country and causes security prices to deviate from their fundamental values.
+Country popularity also positively associates with the intensity of US cross-border M&A activity, suggesting that country popularity also enters the investment-decision-making process of firms.

 [If you are interested in the country popularity data and your institution subscribes to the Gallup Polls or the iPoll Databank, please click here.]